 TracBeam v.
 Verizon Wireless, et al.(Eastern District of Texas).
 Currently represent Verizon Wireless in defending a patent infringement action related to cellular location-based platforms.

-In 2012 and 2013, the Daily Journal named Mr. Belusko one of the Top 75 IP Litigators in California, and in 2012 the Los Angeles Business Journal named him among its Who’s Who in Intellectual Property Law.
+In 2012, 2013, and 2019, the Daily Journal named Mr. Belusko one of the Top IP Lawyers in California, and in 2012 the Los Angeles Business Journal named him among its Who’s Who in Intellectual Property Law.
 He is also recommended as a leading lawyer by Chambers USA 2015, by Super Lawyers, and by Legal 500 US 2016.
 He has also been named a “Global IP Star” by Managing Intellectual Property 2018.

 ©1996-2019 Morrison & Foerster LLP.
 All rights reserved.